omnine/kbs/sds/README.md

 ## Common MySQL Replication Issues

-Error 1032 – Missing Records
+Error `1032` – Missing Records
 The error indicates that the master deletes a row but when the slave tries to do the same, it cannot find it in its database.

-Error 1062 – Duplicate Records
+Error `1062` – Duplicate Records
 Slave fails to replicate because of duplicate entry for the primary of the table.

-Error 1452 - trying to add or update a child row with a reference that doesn’t exist in the parent table.
+Error `1452` - trying to add or update a child row with a reference that doesn’t exist in the parent table.

 ## Scenarios
 ### Node temporarily down

-Node 1 (registration node) is down, change on Node 2 can be replicated to Node 3.
-Once Node 1 is back online, change is also replicated on it.
+Node 1 (even it is a registration node) is down.
+The changes on Node 2 can be still replicated to Node 3.
+Once Node 1 is back online, the changes will be also replicated to it.

 ### Delete a row which doesn't exist on target node
-Error 1032, The behavior: Target just ignored it.
+Error `1032`.
+The behavior: Target just ignored the query.
 No corresponding row in the table `sym_incoming_error`.

 ###  Update a row which doesn't exist on target node

-The behavior: a new row was inserted on the target node.
+The behavior: A new row was inserted on the target node.

 The corresponding `status` in the table `sym_incoming_batch` is `OK`,
 ---